 Your pantry and laundry room are the unsung housework heroes of your home.
 In use multiple times a day, they are workhorse spaces that are easy to overlook when it comes to interior design.
 Depending on their size and location, it might be hard to imagine the possibilities, yet there are countless opportunities to bring your favorite trends into every corner of your home.
 Pantry design is a natural extension of the interior design choices you make for your kitchen and laundry room design often follows that same lead.
 The key is finding pantry design plans and laundry room design ideas that inspire you.

-A popular and evergreen kitchen design choice, choosing contrasting materials for the lower and upper sections of your walk-in pantry creates an instant connection between each space.
-Dark lower cabinets can handle the wear and tear of the constant activity and light open shelves keep the space feeling open and airy while making it easy to find exactly what you need.
+A popular and evergreen kitchen design choice, choosing contrasting materials for the lower and upper sections of your walk-in pantry design creates an instant connection between each space.
+Dark lower cabinets can handle the wear and tear of the constant activity, and light open shelves keep the space feeling open and airy while making it easy to find exactly what you need.

-Timeless and durable, marble counters are a walk-in pantry design trend that extends the amount of counter space available for anything you might need.
-A natural staging area for groceries as you put them away, prep counter while you pull together ingredients for a meal or assemble lunch each day, or an additional serving counter when you entertain, marble is a pantry design idea that makes it easy to do it all.
+Timeless and durable, marble counters are a walk-in pantry design idea that extends the amount of counter space available for anything you might need.
+A natural staging area for groceries as you put them away, prep counter while you pull together ingredients for a meal or assemble lunch each day, or an additional serving counter when you entertain, marble is a walk-in pantry design idea that makes it easy to do it all.

 Depending on when your home was built, there’s a good chance your laundry room and entryway in from your garage are one in the same.
 This means you need a dual-use solution that makes it easy to manage your laundry while wrangling backpacks and more.
 A laundry room design layout for dual-use space is your answer, carrying your favorite interior design trend into both spaces with seamless style.